 Discovering that a loved one has an addiction is just the start of the recovery process.
 Next, family and friends have to convince that person to attend treatment.
-When looking at rehab centers, people typically come across places that offer various treatment options.
+When looking at rehab centers, people typically come across places that offer multiple various treatment options.
+They will find a lot of terminology and therapies that they are unfamiliar with.
+Navigating this terrain can be difficult but a little bit of knowledge can go a long way here.
 A lot of them end up confused over the difference between alternate vs evidence-based practice.

 What Is Evidence-Based Practice?

 In terms of success, evidence-based addiction treatment has a strong statistical backing.
 In order for something to be considered an evidence-based practice, it must have scientific studies that show it’s effectiveness for addiction treatment.
 Without this “evidence” it falls into the category of being an alternative option.

 Groups such as the National Registry of Evidence-Based Programs and Practices and Substance Abuse and Mental Health Services Administration analyze treatment techniques and track success rates.
 It’s important to note, however, that evidence based treatment doesn’t just rely on clinical practices.
 Many also include holistic treatment options to enhance the chance of recovery.

 As the name suggests, alternative programs attempt to find treatment options that differ from evidence-based programs.
 People generally start looking into alternate addiction treatments once they’ve tried and failed with evidence-based methods.
 In general, these options are no replacement for evidence based practices.
 The effectiveness of alternative options is unproven and few people with find success with these options alone.
 For example, some alternate treatments include:

 Most doctors agree that these methods help reduce stress and that, at a minimum, they have some impact on treating addiction.
 As a compliment to other treatments, these practices can be useful in helping to make recovery easier for the client.